- Housing affordability for all and supportive, affordable housing for the most vulnerable.

 - A New Official Plan for a Green and Resilient Ottawa — emphasizing “complete communities”, natural space protection, recreation and planning certainty.

-- A climate resilient Ottawa: lead in reducing Ottawa’s contribution to the problem and building smart, resilient, green infrastructure.
+- Full implementation of Energy Evolution, moving us to a climate resilient Ottawa.
+Lead in reducing Ottawa’s contribution to the problem and building smart, resilient, green infrastructure.

-- Increase funding for sidewalk repair and replacement.
+- Increase funding for sidewalk, pathway and road repair and/or replacement.

 - Accelerate construction of affordable housing across the City of Ottawa by helping to broker cross-sector partnerships and by passing a stronger city Affordable Housing Policy.